leonkelvin2000/fianance2/README.md

 # Final Project
 The purpose of this assignment is to analyze salary prediction classification data, and classification on salary whether less than 50K or greater than 50k.
 The dataset was pulled from Kaggle, the original source is from the US Census database

 ### Project links
 - [Google slide presentation](https://docs.google.com/presentation/d/1e75PlXyeV8oXER-KKV7Z1XRlbs467yrbDvGK3vjCtoo/edit?usp=sharing)
 - [Tableau Dashboard](https://public.tableau.com/app/profile/semika.n.burnette/viz/Finalproject_16584483883510/Story1)
 ## Problem Statement
-Our goal is to build a machine learning model that can determine whether or not a person makes over 50K a year based on the variable of age.
+Our goal is to build a machine learning model that can determine whether educational attainment affects salaries, and whether the level of education determines if an individual earns above or equal to 50k or below 50k.

 ### Initial ideas for questions we want to answer in predicting a specific target:
 - Is there a corelation between age, education and salaries above or below 50K/yr?
 - Prediction of salary based on other demographic indicators.
 - Are there indicators/categories that can accurately predict whether or not an individual will make above 50K/yr?